rriemann/blog/_posts/2015-08-08-social-media-spam-scam.md

   - uBlock
 lang: en
 published: true
+image: /assets/img/ublock-firefox.jpg
+description: Facebook tries to adapt the personal stream in such a way that we like it.
+However, the result is not perfect.
 ---

-{% include figure image_path="/assets/img/ublock-firefox.jpg" alt="Blocking websites" caption="Blocking websites" %}{:.pull-right}

-**Facebook tries to adapt the personal stream in such a way that we like it.
-However, the result is not perfect.**

 ## Crawling the Facebook timeline